simracingtools/hardware/starterbox/README.md

 ## Building

 * Pre-wire the starter panel/relay accoring to the wiring diagram.
+* Encoder option: Prepare encoder wiring according to the wiring diagram.
 * Make the neccessary cutout in the box and mount the panel using the screws delivered with it.
+Tip: Fix the ACC switches with some hot glue - the plastic gland is really weak and easliy overturned.
 * Make a cutout for the mini USB plug and the optional power supply wire.
+* Encoder option: Drill 7mm holes for encoders and LED.
 * Solder wires or pin headers on the Teensy.
 * Mount the Teensy and optonal relay using adhesive pads.
+* Encoder option: Mount encoders and LED in the drilled holes.
+Fix LED with some hot glue.
+* Attach the prepared wirings to the Teensy.
 * Load the provided Teensyduino sketch into the Teensy.
 * Connect the Teensy and optional power supply.
 * Test and Happy Racing.